-We have all spent hours carefully constructing our professional resumes in hopes of sending it through our dream job’s online application process and getting noticed.
+We have all spent hours carefully constructing our professional resumes in hopes of sending them through our dream job’s online application process and getting noticed.
 Yet, sometimes your resume isn’t enough to win over recruiters and hiring managers.
-Instead of letting your resume slip through the cracks, take a step towards getting noticed with the newest trend in job seeking: a candidate portfolio.
+Instead of letting your resume slip through the cracks, take a step towards getting noticed with the newest job-seeking trend: a candidate portfolio.

-Candidate portfolios have long been in existence for those working in creative fields such as photography or design.
-It is regarded as a space to showcase your skills that cannot be translated to brief sentences on paper (i.e. sketches, photographs, writing samples).
-However, in recent years, candidates from all fields of work have found that they too have skills which are not properly displayed through the traditional resume.
-A candidate portfolio has become an exciting and useful addition to anyone’s resume regardless of the industry.
+Candidate portfolios have long existed for those working in creative fields such as photography or design.
+It is regarded as a space to showcase your skills that cannot be translated into brief sentences on paper (i.e., sketches, photographs, writing samples).
+However, in recent years, candidates from all fields of work have found that they, too, have skills that are not properly displayed through the traditional resume.
+A candidate portfolio has become an exciting and useful addition to anyone’s resume, regardless of the industry.
 Read on to have all your questions about candidate portfolios answered!

 What exactly is a candidate portfolio?